"How does Noah have a fragment of the Black Gold War Chariot Armor?"

 "But?"
 Rossweise prompted.

-"A long time ago, when you first took me to the storage room behind the mountain and gave me the Black Gold War Chariot Armor, I noticed a small crack in the chest plate.
+"A long time ago, when you first took me to the storage room behind the mountain and showed me the Black Gold War Chariot Armor, I noticed a small crack in the chest plate.
 If I'm right, it was caused when Victor tried to assassinate me with that enchanted dagger."

-Of course, the assassination didn't succeed.
+Of course, the assassination ultimately failed.

 The Blood Temptation—the event that started it all.